Skip to content

 cli/ @orgloop/cli The `orgloop` CLI binary

-server/ @orgloop/server HTTP API server (placeholder)
+server/ @orgloop/server HTTP API server (re-exports core + REST API)

 connectors/